UCREL/NLP-Demo/pdfs_to_text/README.md

 When running this script ensure that you are running the Science Parse server locally at the following address: `127.0.0.1:8080`, we suggest doing this through the following [docker image.](https://hub.docker.com/r/ucrel/ucrel-science-parse)

+Required arguments:

+1. **thesis_directory** -- Directory that contains the theses whereby all thesis are in PDF format, these theses will then be converted into text format and stored in the `export_directory`.
+2. **export_directory** -- Directory that either currently does not exist or a directory that does BUT not a file.
+This directory will store the converted theses in their text format.

 The [./extract_text_from_thesis.py](./extract_text_from_thesis.py) has various optional flags:

 1. **--science-parse-server-url** -- This allows a user to choose a different URL for the science parse server.